aurobindobhuyan/stikkman-task/readme.md

 $ npm run dev               // run it locally

 // deployment for front-end app
-$ npm run build // this will compile the react code and generate a folder called dist in front-end folder, then run
+$ npm run build // This will make your app production ready.
 $ npm run preview
 ```